The Executive Remuneration Review: Italy

 i Public offers of securities

 The offering of financial products to directors or employees may benefit from several exemptions from the general obligation38 to publish a prospectus in compliance with either the Prospectus Regulation39 or the Italian provisions40 regulating the offerings to the public of financial products.
 In particular, the following may be exempted:

 - the offering of financial instruments to existing or former directors, employees or financial promoters by their employer,41 provided that a document is made available to the public containing information on the number and nature of the financial instruments and the reasons for and details of the offer;42

 - financial instruments that are offered to fewer than 150 people, other than qualified investors;43

 - offerings limited to qualified investors;44 and

-- offerings whose total value amounts to less than €8 million.45
+- offerings whose total value, over a period of 12 months, amounts to less than €8 million.45

 ii Internal dealing transactions